3 years (BSc) / 4 years (MSci)

 I802 (BSc) / I803 (MSci)

-This course has been created with our industry partners to be a highly-focused digital games course that encompasses not only theory but technical and artistic approaches.
-From core design practice through to game engines, UI and UX, as well as narrative and development pipelines.
+This course has been created with our industry partners to be a highly-focused digital games degree that encompasses not only theory but technical and artistic approaches.
+From core design practice through to game engines, UI (user interface) and UX (user experience), as well as narrative and development pipelines.

 Taught by industry professionals, you will learn to design video games from concept to implementation, developing gameplay, environments and user experiences to produce engaging play experiences.
 You will have the transferable skills to work and support teams in both technical and artistic capacities, across different real-time and interactive production environments, such as virtual reality and other forms of interactive entertainment.